Green Building Program Update

 Meeting 1 - April 12, 2018

 Please check this website for periodic updates on the City's progress.
-City staff anticipate completing this project by the end of 2018.
-If you have any questions please contact Robyn Eason, Senior Sustainability Planner, at firstname.lastname@example.org.
+City staff anticipate completing this project by Summer 2019.
+If you have any questions please contact Robyn Eason, Senior Sustainability Planner, at email@example.com.

 West Hollywood adopted one of the nation's first mandatory green building ordinance [PDF] and it became effective on October 1, 2007.
 The ordinance ensures that new buildings will be healthier for residents, and use energy and resources more efficiently.
 Flexibility, responsiveness to local conditions, and cost-effectiveness are key features of the ordinance.
 The Green Building Ordinance [PDF] establishes one of the first mandatory "green building" programs in the country.
 The City has created a Green Building Manual [PDF] to help guide you through the process.

 The Green Building Requirements and Incentives for Private Development Ordinance focus on the following: